m-barthelemy/vpn-webauth/README.md

 It is also possible to sign in from different browsers and devices by using the OTP (authenticator app) feature.

 ### SSH
- - `ENABLESSH`: whether to enable additional web authentication through this app for SSH connections.
+ - `ENABLE_SSH`: whether to enable additional web authentication through this app for SSH connections.
 Default: `false`.
 This feature requires SSH keys based  authentication.
    > When they SSH into a remote system configured to use this app, if their SSH key is not recognized, they will receive a one-time code and will be instructed to enter it into this app in order to automatically register their SSH public key.

    > NOTE: If this option is disabled, SSH keys will be ignored by the app.
 In that case, the only way to link a user web session to an SSH connection is that the SSH username matches the web identity (email address).